Concurrent computing: Introduction

 The concept of concurrent computing is frequently confused with the related but distinct concept of parallel computing, although both can be described as "multiple processes executing during the same period of time".
 In parallel computing, execution occurs at the same physical instant: for example, on separate processors of a multi-processor machine, with the goal of speeding up computations—parallel computing is impossible on a (one-core) single processor, as only one computation can occur at any instant (during any single clock cycle).
-By contrast, concurrent computing consists of process lifetimes overlapping, but execution need not happen at the same instant.
-The goal here is to model processes in the outside world that happen concurrently, such as multiple clients accessing a server at the same time.
+By contrast, concurrent computing consists of process lifetimes overlapping, but execution does not happen at the same instant.
+The goal here is to model processes that happen concurrently, like multiple clients accessing a server at the same time.
 Structuring software systems as composed of multiple concurrent, communicating parts can be useful for tackling complexity, regardless of whether the parts can be executed in parallel.

 For example, concurrent processes can be executed on one core by interleaving the execution steps of each process via time-sharing slices: only one process runs at a time, and if it does not complete during its time slice, it is paused, another process begins or resumes, and then later the original process is resumed.
 In this way, multiple processes are part-way through execution at a single instant, but only one process is being executed at that instant.

 Concurrent computations may be executed in parallel, for example, by assigning each process to a separate processor or processor core, or distributing a computation across a network.
-In general, however, the languages, tools, and techniques for parallel programming might not be suitable for concurrent programming, and vice versa.

 The exact timing of when tasks in a concurrent system are executed depends on the scheduling, and tasks need not always be executed concurrently.
 For example, given two tasks, T1 and T2: